NexusMutual/sdk/README.md

 npm build
 ```

-## IPFS Upload Utils
+## IPFS Upload

-Use the `uploadIPFSContent` function from `src/ipfs/uploadIPFSContent.ts` to upload the content to IPFS.
+Use the `uploadIPFSContent` method in `Ipfs` class to upload the content to IPFS.
 The function takes the following parameters:

 - `type`: The type of the content.
 Based on ContentType enum.
 - `content`: The content to be uploaded to IPFS as IPFSContentTypes.